tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 elements anymore, let us denote the whole sequence of input embeddings by $$X \in \mathbb{R}^{L \times D^{(x)}}$$. $$L$$ can either be the complete input length $$T_x$$ or later only a fraction of it. $$D^{(x)}$$ is the input embedding's length.
-Let us denoted the sequence of output embeddings by $$Y \in \mathbb{R}^{M \times D^{(y)}}$$.
+Let us denote the sequence of output embeddings by $$Y \in \mathbb{R}^{M \times D^{(y)}}$$.
 The transformer uses an extension of the attention mechanism, the multi-head attention, as its core building block.
 The first step is that, instead of using the